 As for those of you who have rational decisions to make, let’s go over some of the reasons why you may want to buy a new camera.

-How Will a New Camera Change Your Photography?
+Will Buying a New Camera Change Your Photography?

 This is the first question you need to ask before you even go shopping.
 If you're trying to make a logical or rational decision about purchasing a camera (or anything else), you need to understand the benefit that you expect.

 If nothing else, that sense of requirement to fulfill helps you make sure that you're buying the right new camera.
 Let's look at some rational reasons you may need to buy a new camera.

 The first two reasons won't really change your photography.
 They just enable it.

 1: Your Old Camera Broke

 Makes sense.
 When your camera doesn't work, you are no longer a photographer.
 Maybe you just need a replacement, or perhaps you want to step up to a new model.
 If that's the case, you want something that works with your existing gear or brand.

 2: You Need a Backup Camera

 Same logic as #1 – when your camera doesn't work, you are no longer a photographer.
 Accidents happen, and so does bad luck.
 If something takes your primary camera out of commission, you need a backup to keep on taking photos.

 Ideally, it will work with your existing lens and gear collection.
 It doesn’t have to be the same model.
 My primary camera is a Nikon D800 and my backup is a D700.
 Both are old, but both work and I can take the photos I need with either camera.

 3: It’s Time to Go Mirrorless

 A lot of people really want to go mirrorless.